Are you up for the challenge?

 How it works

-The race starts at Noon on Saturday, July 13th at CMAC.
-A member of each team must be present to pick up their packet which includes your film’s title and a theme, action, or prop that must be incorporated.
-We suggest arriving 15-30 minutes early.
+The race starts at Noon on Friday, August 1st at CMAC.
+A member of each team must be present to pick up their packet, which includes your film’s title and a theme, action, or prop that must be incorporated.
+We suggest arriving 15-30 minutes early. - The Race

-Films must be submitted online via Dropbox or in-person at CMAC by Noon on Tuesday, July 16th to qualify for judging.
+Films must be submitted online via Dropbox or in-person at CMAC by Noon on Monday, August 4th, to qualify for judging. - Judging

-Time permitting, all films will be screened at a free public event on Friday, August 2, at CMAC and prize winners will be announced.
+Time permitting, all films will be screened at a free public event on Friday, August 22nd, at CMAC, and prize winners will be announced.

 Prizes will be awarded to the team leader.
 Team leaders of all ages are eligible to win the Gold, Silver or Bronze prizes.
 Only teams with a director age 18 or under are eligible to win the Youth prize.